any1/wayvnc/CONTRIBUTING.md

 ## No Brown M&Ms

 All pull requests must contain the following sentence in the description:
-I have read and understood CONTRIBUTING.md and its associated documents.
+I have read and understood CONTRIBUTING.md.